HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/building_website/site_urls.md

 Portal URLs do not look like plain HTTP server URLs over a simple file system.
 Portal URLs have a complex structure and include a large compressed and encoded XML Navigation State document.
 The stream of random characters in a Portal URL is the Navigation State document.
 Full Portal function depends on correctly maintaining this Navigation State document during all the operations a user might do in Portal.
-Forcing Portal URLs to look like plain HTTP server URLs over a simple file system structure cripples the function of HCL DX.
+Forcing Portal URLs to look like plain HTTP server URLs over a simple file system structure cripples the function of HCL Digital Experience (DX).

 Some of the use cases that must be supported by Portal URLs include the following: